X

 Deluxe Hotel

-There are 4 hotel buildings on our 185-acre campus.
-All hotel rooms have a private bathroom, heating, and air conditioning, a dresser, a table with two chairs, a Keurig-style coffee maker, a mini-fridge, complimentary toiletries, and bed and bath linens.
-Most rooms have 2 queen beds, and a few have 1 king bed or 2 full beds.
+There are four hotel buildings on our 185-acre campus.
+All hotel rooms have a private bathroom, heating and air conditioning, a dresser, a table with two chairs, a personal coffee maker with pods, a mini-fridge, complimentary hotel-style toiletries, and bed and bath linens.
+Most rooms have two queen beds, and a few have one king bed.
 A limited number of connecting rooms are available, and some hotel rooms are ADA-accessible.

 Cottages